 The thing is that we all want to arrive at our holiday destination looking good, not spotty and bloated.
 So what's the answer?
 Well, we figured it made sense to call on the women who spend their lives in the sky, so we asked five cabin crew to let us in on the in-flight tricks they employ to combat everything from the drying plane air to that bloated feeling.

 "The main concern is definitely dehydration.
 Aircrafts are so dry that it makes your skin and lips dry.
 My main tip would be drink lots of water.
 Lots!
 I try to drink at least one and a half litres on a long-haul flight.
 Drinking water before and after a flight is a must too," says Fay, who has been flying for 13 years and works for British Airways.

 Becky, who works for Virgin Atlantic and has been flying for 14 years, says, "I tend to put an electrolyte tablet in my water to rehydrate properly."
 Moisturizing is key throughout a long flight.
 "I use Ren Vita Mineral Omega 3 Supreme Skin Face Oil ($45) before during and after my flight to keep my skin hydrated and glowing," says Ellie, who has been flying with British Airways for two years.

 Alana, who has been working for Monarch for nine years, finds that when she flies, the dehydration causes her skin to produce more oil: "My main struggle is my oily skin.
 It's so oily anyway, but when I fly, it's out of control!
 I survive on blotting papers.
-I think my skin overcompensates, as it is so dehydrating when flying, so I try and moisturize and use oil the night before a flight.
+I think my skin overcompensates, as it is so dehydrating when flying, so I try to use a hydrating mist before and during the flight.
 I use Forever Living Aloe Lips ($23), which I now couldn't live without.
 My lips get so dry on the plane, but that lip balm is amazing!"
 Jayna, who works for Thomas Cook, swears by Carmex Lip Balm ($3) and Palmer's Cocoa Butter Formula ($5) on her hands.
 "I put Vaseline ($5) on my nose, as it can get quite sore from the dry air," she adds.